oddbird/oddsite/content/index.rst

   **Software is successful
   when it solves real problems in people's lives.**
-  Do you have a vision
-  for helping users handle complex issues?
-  Let's work together to find the best solutions using an agile and collaborative process.
-  With 100% test coverage,
-  robust architecture,
-  and living style guides,
+  We can help you find those solutions -- with 100% test coverage, robust architecture, and living style guides.
-  *you'll have low on-going maintenance, and significant savings for years.*
+  *Enjoy low on-going maintenance, and significant savings for years.*

   .. callmacro:: content.macros.j2#link_button